marklauter/TelloAPI-SDK-2.0/README.md

 My goals for this project are to refine my dependency injection skills, experiment with value objects, lock-free concurrency, machine learning and video processing, play with a thing that I can fly from my desk, and begin to iterate on the larger problem of programmable drone behavior.

 ## Flight Controller's Async Command Queue - Why is it coded like this?
 Tello doesn't respond to commands as I expected after first skim of the SDK 1.0 documentation.
 I thought it would ACK each command as it was received, but this isn't the case.
 There doesn't appear to be an internal command queue, so Tello doesn't ACK a command until it has been executed.
 For example, if you send a command like UP (10), it might take a few seconds to complete the maneuver and ACK, but if you send something like FORWARD (500, 10) it's going to take a lot longer to complete the maneuver and you won't get an ACK until it's complete.
 This makes timing out unreceived commands a bit more complex.
 Ideally the drone would ACK the command, execute the maneuver, and ACK completion.
+Unfortunately, it doesn't work that way.

 Since the Tello operates synchronously, the flight controller had to provide an asynchronous interface to the Tello messaging system.
 We can't have a UI sitting around waiting for a 20 second command to complete, right?
-So command messages are queued up as they are received, program control is returned to the main thread, and a queue consumer running in a seperate thread pulls an item off the queue when it detects that Tello is ready for the next message.
+So command messages are queued up as they are received, program control is returned to the main thread, and a queue consumer running in a separate thread pulls an item off the queue when it detects that Tello is ready for the next message.

 ## Work Plan
 ### February - March 2019 - COMPLETE